-Alimony Attorney | Orlando
+Orlando Alimony Attorney | Aubrey Law

-Spousal Support Lawyers
+Spousal Support Lawyers in Orlando

 Alimony is based on the following set of criteria, according to Florida statute 61.08:

-- The established standard of living throughout the marriage;
+- The established standard of living throughout the marriage

-- Length of the marriage (less than seven years is a short-term marriage, seven to 17 years is a moderate-term marriage, and more than 17 years is a long-term marriage);
+- Length of the marriage (less than seven years is a short-term marriage, seven to 17 years is a moderate-term marriage, and more than 17 years is a long-term marriage)

-- Age of each party;
+- Age of each party

-- Physical and emotional condition of each party;
+- Physical and emotional condition of each party

-- Finances of each party;
+- Finances of each party

-- Earning capacity, education, vocational skills, and employability of each parties;
+- Earning capacity, education, vocational skills, and employability of each parties

-- Time needed for vocational training or education for each party to find appropriate employment;
+- Time needed for vocational training or education for each party to find appropriate employment

-- Marital contributions of each party, including homemaking, education, child care, and career building for the other party;
+- Marital contributions of each party, including homemaking, education, child care, and career building for the other party

-- Effect alimony will have on taxes;
+- Effect alimony will have on taxes

-- Income of each party; and
+- Income of each party

 - Other factor “necessary to do equity and justice between the parties.”

-Types of Alimony in Florida
+Types of Alimony

 Struggling with child custody or a divorce?
 Not sure how to plan for you or a loved one’s elder care?
-If you are seeking legal representation contact Sperling Ducker PLC, Attorneys and Counselors at Law.
-Call us at 407-645-3297 or send us a send us a message.
-Visit our Winter Park and Orlando office.
-Sperling Ducker serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.
+If you are seeking legal representation contact Aubrey Law, Attorneys and Counselors at Law.
+Our attorneys handle every legal representation from family law to elder law.
+Call us at (407) 647-7887 or send us a send us a message.
+Visit Aubrey Law’s Office.
+Aubrey Law serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.